COVID-19 & Virginia Renters

 60-Day Eviction Stay Under Va.
 Code § 44-209

 The Virginia legislature has also provided homeowners with some foreclosure protections by extending to them the protections of Virginia Code § 44-209, which was created to give certain relief to government employees and contractors during federal government shutdowns.
 House Bill 340 (Chapter 1202) states that the protections under the statute relating to evictions for nonpayment of rent may be available to tenants affected by affected by COVID-19 during the period for which the Governor has declared a state of emergency.

 Virginia Code § 44-209(B) provides that a tenant who is a defendant in an unlawful detainer action in court (how evictions begin in Virginia) for failing to pay rent will be granted a 60-day continuance from the first court date, if the tenant appears on that court date and provides proof that the tenant has been affected by COVID-19.

 "Affected by" is defined as a loss of income due to the COVID-19 emergency - the tenant must provide written proof that they are not currently receiving wages or payments from any public or private source.
 Written proof is (i) a paystub showing zero dollars in earnings for a pay period within the period for which the Governor has declared the COVID-19 state of emergency, (ii) a copy of a furlough notification letter or essential employee status letter indicating the employee's status as nonessential due to the emergency, or (iii) any other documentation deemed appropriate by the court.

-This stay period is also tolled during the period of declared judicial emergency, which the Supreme Court of Virginia has currently extended to September 22, 2021.
+This stay period is also tolled during the period of declared judicial emergency.
+See the Supreme Court of Virginia Orders of Judicial Emergency here.